Why is my supply line no hot water

 Plumbing

-The answer to 'why is my supply line no hot water' is that there could be several common causes, such as a malfunctioning water heater, a problem with the supply line itself, or an issue with the home's plumbing system.
-Symptoms may include lukewarm or cold water coming from the faucet, and the solution will depend on the underlying issue.
+The answer to 'why is my supply line no hot water' is that there could be several common causes, including a malfunctioning water heater, a blockage in the supply line, or a problem with the hot water valve or plumbing fixture.
+Symptoms may include only cold water coming out of the faucet or fixture, or the water taking a long time to heat up.

 Step-by-Step Guide